Everest Base Camp Trek Experience

 This day awaited us to come across 4000 meters with relatively easy routes.
 Because of the elevation increment, we could notice the changes in vegetation.
 As a result, the tree lines were sparse, whereas the air was thin and windy.
 We prepared to walk after breakfast in Tengboche.

 After walking for about 6 hours, we ultimately reached Dingboche and stayed at Hotel Peaceful Lodge.
-Dingboche village, in the past, used to be a summer settlement for transhumance herders.
+In the past, Dingboche village was a summer settlement for transhumance herders.
 We could sight Lhotse, Amadablam, Imjatse, and Taboche peaks from the town.

 Day 6: Acclimatization day at Dingboche